 Most of these industries are witnessing lower CPCs because there’s less competition for ad space due to the COVID pandemic.
 Notably, restaurants are paying below average CPCs on search as they limit their services to delivery and takeout.

-Meanwhile, many professional industries (Real Estate ($3.03), Health & Medical ($4.81), Legal ($10.96)) face increased competition for ad space as their marketing becomes increasingly reliant on digital channels to connect with customers.
+Meanwhile, many professional industries (Real Estate ($3.03), Health & Medical ($4.81), and Legal ($10.96)) face increased competition for ad space as their marketing becomes increasingly reliant on digital channels to connect with customers.
 As a result, they are paying more for the clicks they get on their ads.

 On the display network, advertisers in the Occasions & Gift industry pay the highest CPC at $1.01.
 It’s followed closely by Finance and Hobbies & Gift at $0.60 and $0.52, respectively.
 However, the CPC for most industries is relatively inexpensive, with advertisers in Food & Groceries and Non-profits & Charities paying less than $0.20 per click.